friemen/visuals/README.md

  - How does a concise textual specification of UI look like?

-## Some of the next TODOs

- - Make validation error display nicer.
+## Next todos

+ - Expose change to domain data as merged event source.
+ - Expose explicit user action as event merged event source.
+ - Automatic rule execution on change of business data.
- - Add list based components: dropdownlist, combobox, listbox
+ - Add list based components: combobox, listbox
  - Open other window (modal and non-modal), but keep side effect out of action
  - Add table
  - Add tree
+ - Make validation error display nicer.

 ## License